-Eggs are one of the most versatile ingredients to experiment with.
+Egg White Recipes- Eggs are one of the most versatile ingredients to experiment with.
 They are the star of many breakfast dishes and also play a supporting role in some of our most loved desserts.
-But sometimes a whole egg just won’t do.
+But sometimes a whole egg just won't do.
 All keen bakers would know that an interesting characteristic of eggs is that you can use egg whites and the yolks in very different ways in many recipes.
 While egg whites add a light and fluffy texture to delicate desserts like macaroons and meringues, egg yolks are often used as a binding agent.
 Both egg whites and yolks are also very different nutritionally.
 “Egg whites are the main source of protein in an egg while the yolks are large made up of cholesterol, fat soluble vitamins and minerals.
-Egg whites contain no carbs and are virtually fat free,” shares Dr. Rupali Datta, Chief Clinical Nutritionist at SmartCooky.
-According to the USDA database, egg white from a whole egg contains about 3.6 grams of protein.2.
-The traditional method: Break the shell into two halves.
-Keep a bowl beneath your hands while holding up the two halves.
-Transfer the intact yolk back and forth between the two halves three-four times while the egg white slides over the side of the shell and into the bowl below.
+Egg whites contain no carbs and are virtually fat free,” shares Dr. Rupali Datta, Consultant Nutritionist.
+According to the USDA database, egg white from a whole egg contains about 3.6 grams of protein.

 1. Chill the eggs before you separate.
 Cold yolks are easier to separate than warm ones.